Specialized Turbo Levo 4

 The Frame

 The Turbo Levo 4 keeps the mixed-wheel setup of the Turbo Levo 3 — we found that complemented its personality when we reviewed it, and are optimistic that the same will apply to the new version.
-So far, the Turbo Levo 4 is only available in carbon fiber, and the new frame eschews the right-side front triangle brace from the Turbo Levo 3 and visually has more in common with the newer Stumpjumper 15.
+The Turbo Levo 4 is available in Specialized’s FACT 11m carbon fiber or M5 aluminum, and the new frame eschews the right-side front triangle brace from the Turbo Levo 3 and visually has more in common with the newer Stumpjumper 15.

 Specialized was a pioneer in downtube storage with SWAT, but it’s still a surprise that they’ve integrated downtube storage into an eMTB.
 Obviously, having a battery in the downtube is why eMTB downtube storage hasn’t been a thing, historically.
 The Turbo Levo 4 has a removable hatch on the non-drive side of the downtube that spans most of the downtube.
 The hatch opens up the majority of the battery compartment, making it easy to switch battery sizes.
 The hatch also does double duty by accessing the SWAT storage area, which has more or less space depending on your battery choice.
 The smaller 600 Wh battery gives you more SWAT storage space than the bigger 840 Wh battery.